smtandabuzo/accommodation-booking/README.md

 # bookings-app

-This project's purpose is to booking and pay for accommodation.
+This project's purpose is to book and pay for accommodation.

 ## Build & development